cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 # Impact of Apple's M1 on the Semiconductor Industry

 Apple's M1 Changes Everything
+  * This title then begs the question, what is the state of the industry now (before M1)
+  * What is the state after the M1.
+What has been shaken up

 transformative change?

 Apple has shifted the balance of power with the release of the M1 powered Macs.